neelkamath/omni-chat-backend/docs/developing.md

 ## OpenAPI Spec

-[`openapi.yaml`](openapi.yaml) is the spec for the REST API.
+[`openapi.yaml`](openapi.yaml) is the REST API spec.

 ### Development

 ```
-npx redoc-cli serve docs/openapi.yaml -wp 6969
+npx redoc-cli serve docs/openapi.yaml -w
 ```

-Open http://127.0.0.1:6969 in your browser.
+Open http://127.0.0.1:8080 in your browser.
 The documentation will automatically rebuild whenever you save a change to the spec.
 Refresh the page whenever you want to view the updated documentation.

 ### Testing